fheahdythdr/ClientFlagOptimizer/README.md

 To use a custom ClientAppSettings.json url, make a file called custom_url.txt in C:\RCO2.
 Put the custom url in that file, and relaunch RCO2.
+It has to be the raw URL that gives the raw JSON, like raw github urls.

 ### GDPR, CCPA & Coppa Disclosure